Fdevmsy/Web-DataMining_Project_Report/README.md

 Based the comparison above, we can see that:

-- The methods we learnt in class is not enough for some specific task like image classification.
+- The methods we learnt in class are not enough for some specific task like image classification.
 - Although we got overfitting in CNN part, it's still better than those methods  learnt in class on image classification problem.
 - Transfer Learning is pretty efficient and powerful on image classification problem.
 It's accurate and fast enough to finish training in a short time without GPU.
 And it also does a good job to against overfitting even though you have a small dataset.